-To illustrate the contrast: as studied on the Ethereum Layer~1, a cyclic arbitrage bot precomputes a profitable path and executes a single atomic transaction, whereas on many high-throughput chains, the same type of bot speculatively submits transactions without knowing if an opportunity exists, repeatedly probing liquidity pools in the hope of capturing small gains and accepting a high failure rate in exchange for marginal profits.
+To illustrate the contrast, on Ethereum Layer~1 a cyclic arbitrage bot generally precomputes a profitable path and executes a single atomic transaction, whereas on many high-throughput chains, the same type of bot speculatively submits transactions without knowing whether an opportunity exists, repeatedly probing liquidity pools in the hope of capturing small gains and accepting a high failure rate in exchange for marginal profits.

 First documented on Solana~\cite{umbra2022solana}, spam MEV has since been identified on Ethereum Layer~2 rollups, including Base, Optimism, and Arbitrum~\cite{solmaz2025optimistic,gogol2025first}.
 The scale of the phenomenon is striking: on Base and Optimism, spam MEV transactions consumed over 50\% of block gas in Q1~2025~\cite{solmaz2025optimistic}, yet only 6--12\% of these speculative probes result in an actual trade.
 On top of that, despite consuming more than half of on-chain gas, spam MEV transactions pay less than a quarter of total fees~\cite{solmaz2025optimistic}, as they carry low priority fees.